LoganGue/LoganGue/README.md

 int main() {
     int c, n;

-    printf("Four random numbers for 2 Factor Authentication: \n"); //printf is a function.
-This manages the complexity of information by giving a quick and easy explanation of the output
+    printf("Four random numbers for 2 Factor Authentication: \n"); // This is a union I built previously because it only stores on variable/ outcome at once (the 4 digit code)

     for (c = 1; c <= 4; c++) {
         n = rand() % 9 + 1;